banksJeremy/stack-mirror/README.md

 Add a generic link-rewriting mechanism.
 Use this to rewrite Amazon links, but also to redirect any intra-SO links that we can handle ourselves.

+SELECT
+    post.Id,
+    type.Name as TypeName,
+    post.Body,
+    post.Title,
+    creator.Id as CreatorId,
+    (case when creator.DisplayName is not NULL then creator.DisplayName else post.OwnerDisplayName end) as CreatorName, editor.Id as EditorId,
+    (case when editor.DisplayName is not NULL then editor.DisplayName else editor.OwnerDisplayName end) as EditorName post.AcceptedAnswerId,
+    post.ParentId,
+    post.Tags as RawTags,

+    post.DeletionSnapshotName,

+FROM Posts post, Users user
+WHERE condition

+"""